software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > - `getAllQuizzesReturnsEmptyListWhenNoQuizzesExist`: send a request without saving a quiz to the database.
 Then, the response should have an empty list
 > - `getAllQuizzesReturnsListOfPublishedQuizzesWhenQuizzesExist`: save a few quizzes (both published and non-published) to the database and send a request.
 Then, the response should have a list of the saved _published quizzes_
-> - An appropriate test methods for testing that the category filtering works.
-Implement separate test methods for success and error cases
 >
 > Create an issue for this task.